my-cumbria-logo, my-cumbria-logo Toggle navigation

 Academic Integrity, Plagiarism and Malpractice

-As well as reading this webpage, visit the resources on the following links to understand how to maintain your academic integrity and avoid plagiarism and malpractice, through accurate referencing and increased understanding of generative AI.
+As well as reading this webpage, visit the resources on the following links to understand how to maintain your academic integrity and avoid plagiarism and malpractice, develop accurate referencing skills and a critical understanding of generative AI.

 Referencing and avoiding plagiarism